digital-asset/daml/docs/source/daml-integration-kit/index.rst

 GA
-  For us GA (General Availability) means that there are several production-ready DAML ledgers built using the DAML Integration Kit.
+  For us GA (General Availability) means that there are several production-ready DAML ledgers built using the DAML integration kit.
   We expect to reach GA in 2019.

   Related links